23

-For DevOps professional, Nagios is one of the most imperative software tools that can provide them the facility of continuous monitoring.
-Nagios can provide relevant feedback and update of new software version release; this is what developers require in this world of software where every day new versions of the software get released.
+For DevOps professionals, Nagios is one of the most imperative software tools that can provide them the facility of continuous monitoring.
+Nagios can provide relevant feedback and updates of new software version releases; this is what developers require in this world of software where every day new versions of the software get released.

 DevOps need such tools to perform continuous monitoring.
-Even if someone applies for DevOps profile then he or she can be asked about Nagios.
-So here, in this blog, we are going to cover all possible Nagios interview questions that can be asked by you in DevOps interview.
+Even if someone applies for a DevOps profile then he or she can be asked about Nagios.
+So here, in this blog, we are going to cover all possible Nagios interview questions and answers in Linux that can be asked by you in a DevOps interview.

 Now as you know ‘what is Nagios?’ then you can also mention the things that can be achieved by the Nagios DevOps tool: